Omycron83/Notes/ML/Bagging.md

-Feature bagging, or the random subspace method, is a regularization method used in [[Ensemble Learning]].
-In this method, the base learners are only provided with a random subspace
+Feature bagging, or the random subspace method, is a regularization method used in [[Ensemble Learning]] to reduce the correlation between multiple learners.
+In this method, the base learners are only provided with a random subspace of the features each, and will thus learn different patterns.